Key Takeaways

 While in the area, you can explore a few nearby places.
 Bairro Alto is adjacent to the district and has the best fado restaurants.

-Here, you find the streets painted with graffiti; around every corner, you see laundry hanging outdoors.
+Here, the streets are painted with graffiti; around every corner, you see laundry hanging outdoors.
 To reach Bairro Alto, take Rua da Misericórdia.

 Paça LuÃs de Camões marks the border between Bairro Alto and Chiado.
 It is where the Carnation Revolution took place.